Skip to main content

 Upon entry to the United States, a Customs and Border Protection officer will authorize the visitor's period of stay necessary to carry out the business activities.
 The authorized period of stay will be reflected on the visitor's Form I-94.

 Visitors in B-1 status may be admitted into the U.S. for a maximum period of six months, while those in WB status may only be admitted for up to 90 days.
-If a B-1/WB visitor will be staying at NIH for longer than 90 days or if your IC does not have a Delegate, a case must be prepared and sent to DIS.
+If a B-1/WB visitor will be staying at NIH for longer than 30 days, a case must be prepared and sent to DIS.

 Pre-Arrival